StSav012/pycatsearch/README.md

 The code is developed under `python 3.11`.
 It should work under `python 3.8` but merely tested.

-The non-GUI parts require absolute minimum of non-standard modules.
+The non-GUI parts require an absolute minimum of non-standard modules.
 If you want to download the catalog data faster, consider `async_downloader` module;
 it requires `aiohttp`.
 Otherwise, only the built-ins are used.